lokeshbysani/JavaScript-Projects/README.md

 3. Work with HTML classes.
 (Add,Remove,Modify,contains)
 4. Functions

-### 2. RollDice
+### 3. RollDice

 ##### Learnings:

-1. How to work with and manipulate multiple classes using JS
+1. How to work with and manipulate multiple classes in html using JS